 What is the Honda CRF150F?

-It’s a mid-sized trail bike that has a 150cc air-cooled 4 stroke engine and a 5-speed transmission.
+It’s a mid-sized trail bike with 19/16″ wheels that has a 150cc air-cooled 4 stroke engine and a 5-speed manual clutch transmission.
+The CRF150F is a good step up from the CRF100 but still smaller and lighter than an adult size CRF dirt bike.

 Does Honda still make the CRF150F?